 If you were hurt in a car accident, you have made a smart decision if you decided to retain an experienced car accident attorney instead of trying to represent yourself.
-In picking an attorney, you want to be certain that he is experienced in handling these types of cases, has a good success rate, and investigates his cases thoroughly.
+In choosing an attorney, you want to be certain that he is experienced in handling these types of cases, has a good success rate, and investigates his cases thoroughly.
 Another important consideration—but not the only one—in your decision should be how much he will charge to represent you.

 How Do Attorneys Charge in Car Accident Cases?